ArctosDB/documentation-wiki/_documentation/accession.markdown

 `Accn .
 Estimated_Count NUMBER(22) null`

-Estimated Count or "Est. Cnt." is an integer expressing approximately how many specimens can be expected as part of an accession.
+Accession Estimated Count or “Est. Cnt.” is an integer expressing approximately how many items can be expected to be cataloged as part of an accession.
 Accession Containers are Containers which hold unprocessed material, e.g., bags of frozen mice can be made Containers and scanned into freezers.
-Email is sent on every annual anniversary of Transaction Data for accessions which are not "closed" but contain no specimens.
+Email is sent on every annual anniversary of Transaction Data for accessions which are not "closed" but contain no cataloged items.

 ### Public Flag

-The "Public?" flag allows accession data to be displayed in a public (open to non-operators) page, currently linked to from Specimen Results.
+The "Public?" flag allows accession data to be displayed in a public (open to non-operators) page, currently linked to from Search Results.
 This is useful for displaying accession-level Media, such as UAM Earth Science accession and locality card scans.

 ## Data Entry Considerations